 Canon recognizes biodiversity as essential for sustainable society.
 We carry out various activities to conserve and protect biodiversity under our Biodiversity Policy, which applies to the entire Canon Group.

 Canon fully recognizes biodiversity as an important basis for a sustainable society, and promotes activities that contribute to biodiversity conservation.

-Going forward, we plan to increase the number of operational sites participating in the project as part of our efforts to conserve and protect biodiversity.
+We plan to increase the number of operational sites participating in this project as part of our effort to conserve and protect biodiversity.